 This feeling is the one you want to try to replicate with your exercises.
 Now comes the tricky part.
 Inhale and exhale without losing that tension.
 (Also known as bracing.)

-The Farmer’s walk teaches you both bracing and tension while breathing.
+The Farmer’s walk teaches you how to brace and keep tension while breathing.
 Grab two dumbbells or kettlebells, stand tall, grip the handles hard, and take them for a walk for as far as your grip will allow.
 That’s it, but make sure you practice the bracing and breathing.

-Core Rule #2: Use Your Glutes with Your Core Exercises
+Core Rule #2: Activate Your Glutes During Core Exercises

-If you want a burn in your abs like never before, flex your glutes with your core exercises.
+If you want a burn in your abs like never before, flex your glutes when you perform core exercises.
 While it may seem somewhat counterintuitive to use a muscle group on the other side of your body, your glutes have specific functions that directly impact the action of your abs.

 How to Activate your Glutes